theplusone/theplusone.github.io/dps-calcs-for-max.md

 here could vary a bit.
 The calculations here are less about seeing exact DPS and more about seeing what weapons are better than others._

+Sorry it took so long.
+Figuring out how to hack the relic stuff into the DPS calcs took some time.

 ## Gear setups

 ### Melee